-I’m going to dive straight in - it got way worse before it got way better.
+I’m going to pe straight in - it got way worse before it got way better.

 Even before the lockdown was announced we started getting cancellations for big party and wedding cakes.
 The refunds were astronomical.
 Not only did it decimate our cashflow, we were very uncertain about the future.
 The stress, gosh I won’t even try to describe it because it was off-richter.
 My hair was falling out in clumps.